xpertbot/craft-wheelform/README.md

 * `from` - Email Address message is being send From.
 * `to` - Email Address message is being send To (This can be an array of multiple emails).
 * `reply_to` - Email Address message can be Reply To.
+* `email_html` - Full HTML String that will be sent in the email.
+This overwrites other email templates.

 Example Plugin to handle these events. [wheelformhelper](https://github.com/xpertbot/wheelformhelper)